rubino1996/Salary_LinearRegression/README.md

 Gradient descent optimization to minimize the cost and improve predictions.
 Visualization of the optimization process and the final regression line.

+**Cost**
+The cost function measures how well the linear regression model fits the data by quantifying the difference between predicted and actual values.
+Minimizing the cost ensures better predictions.

+**Gradient**
+The gradient indicates the direction and rate of change of the cost with respect to the model parameters (w and b).
+It helps determine how the parameters should be adjusted to reduce the cost.

+**Iterative Gradient (Gradient Descent)**
+Gradient descent is an iterative optimization algorithm that uses the gradient to update the model parameters step by step.
+This process gradually minimizes the cost function, leading to optimal parameters for the linear regression model.

 **Features**

 Data Loading: Reads salary data from a CSV file.